 - Belongs to Which Tribe: Angami Nagas

-The festive spirit of the Sekrenyi festival in Nagaland is a sight to behold if you are planning to visit Nagaland in February.
+The festive spirit of the Sekrenyi Festival in Nagaland is a sight to behold if you are planning to visit Nagaland in February.
 This festival is linked with agricultural practices and marks the purification and sanctification of the mind, body, and soul.
 Angami Nagas celebrate Sekrenyi Festival for 10 days annually in February.
 Locals and tourists alike get to indulge together in an assortment of festivities, food, and fun.
 The main ceremony of the Sekrenyi Festival commenced on the 8th day.
 The ceremony starts when young bachelor men do well-cleaning work outside the village.
-Post doing this, they sprinkle the sacred water by sacrificing the cock (not chicken).
-The tribal people accumulate the wild fruits to decorate their ancestor houses, followed by savoring rice-made beer.
+Post doing this; they sprinkle the sacred water by sacrificing the cock (not chicken).
+Then, the tribal people accumulated the wild fruits to decorate their ancestor's houses, followed by savoring rice-made beer.

 Why Attend the Sekrenyi Festival?